 Third Party Supplemental Needs Trust

-If there are funds that are to be placed in trust for the benefit of a disabled person that do not belong to that person, there’s another variation of the strategy called a Third Party Supplemental Needs Trust.
-If you are disabled, and a relative or other person wants to provide money for your benefit, whether as an inheritance or as a gift, then the funds should go into the trust rather than to you directly.
+If someone other than the disabled person (a third party) wants to help or benefit the disabled person, it would be prudent for the third party to establish a Third Party Supplemental Needs Trust, rather than to make a direct gift or bequest.
+If you are disabled, and a relative or other person wants to provide money for your benefit, whether as an inheritance or as a gift, then the funds should go into a trust of this kind, rather than to you directly.
 This will permit you to keep your government benefits.

-Additionally, just as with most of the other trust vehicles already mentioned, a Third Party Supplemental Needs Trust gives you excellent protection against future creditors, not just Medicaid.
+Additionally, just as with most of the other Special Needs Trust vehicles already mentioned, a Third Party Supplemental Needs Trust gives you excellent protection against future creditors, not just Medicaid.
 If you end up in a lawsuit, the money is more effectively sheltered than it would be outside a trust, giving you greater peace of mind about your financial security.